Cosmic Void Baryon Acoustic Oscillation Measurement: Evaluation of Sensitivity to Selection Effects: Introduction

 \section{Introduction}

-Baryon Acoustic Oscillations (BAO) are a signal encoded in the two-point statistics of the CMB temperature and matter distributions and provide a standard ruler \citep{Blake2003ProbingRuler, Seo2005BaryonicSurveys} which can be used to trace the evolution of our Universe back to the recombination epoch, about $\num{380000}~\mathrm{yr}$ after Big-Bang.
-This BAO signal was first observed on galaxy distributions by \citet{Eisenstein2005} on Sloan Digital Sky Survey (SDSS) data by estimating the two-point correlation function (2PCF) of the galaxy sample and by analyzing the power spectrum of the 2df survey galaxy sample \citep{Cole2005TheImplications}.
-Since then, more observations have improved or complemented the early measurement such as the Baryon Oscillation Sky Survey (BOSS) \citep{Alam2017TheSample}, the extended BOSS (eBOSS) \citep{2020arXiv200708991E}.
-The ongoing Dark Energy Spectroscopic Instrument (DESI) survey \citep{Levi2019TheDESI}, will soon provide larger amounts of data than ever before.
+Baryon Acoustic Oscillations (BAO) are a signal encoded in the two-point statistics of the CMB temperature and the distribution of matter in the Universe.
+They provide a standard ruler \citep{Blake2003ProbingRuler, Seo2005BaryonicSurveys} which can be used to trace the evolution of our Universe back to the recombination epoch, about $\num{380000}~\mathrm{yr}$ after Big-Bang.
+This BAO signal was first observed on galaxy distributions by \citet{Eisenstein2005} on Sloan Digital Sky Survey (SDSS) data by estimating the two-point correlation function (2PCF) of the galaxy sample.
+Similarly \citet{Cole2005TheImplications} observed the signal by analysing the power spectrum of the 2dF survey galaxy sample.
+Since then, more observations have improved or complemented the early measurement such as the Baryon Oscillation Sky Survey (BOSS) \citep{Dawson2013} and the extended BOSS (eBOSS) \citep{Dawson2016}.
+The ongoing Dark Energy Spectroscopic Instrument (DESI) survey \citep{Levi2019TheDESI}, also aims at the measurement of this scale and will soon provide larger amounts of data than ever before.

 A variety of tracers can be used to estimate the matter density observationally.
-Their particular physical properties induce a bias in their clustering with respect to the underlying dark matter distribution. \citet{Gil-Marin2010ReducingStochasticity} have shown that a multi tracer approach can yield more information than a single tracer analysis.
+Their particular physical properties induce a bias in their clustering with respect to the underlying dark matter distribution.
+In addition, \citet{Gil-Marin2010ReducingStochasticity} have shown that a multi tracer approach can yield more information than a single tracer analysis.
 In particular, cosmic voids can be regarded as a secondary tracer that can be extracted directly from an existing tracer sample without further observations.